 With more than 1,100 aircraft equipped with Wi-Fi, Delta Air Lines is one of the world’s largest providers of inflight Internet.
-The fleet’s Wi-Fi is powered by Gogo, and is offered on nearly all Delta flights.
-Both allow unlimited Wi-Fi access to Gogo Wi-Fi when travelling on domestic flights.
+The fleet’s Wi-Fi is powered by Gogo and is offered on nearly all Delta flights.
+Both allow unlimited Wi-Fi access to Gogo Wi-Fi when traveling on domestic flights.

 Delta offers a number of passes which can be found here.

 3. United Airlines Wi-Fi